 Clove oil is sometimes used as an antiseptic to ease tooth or ulcer pain.
 Dentists have used clove oil, but it is always mixed with a lot of water and put on by a trained professional.
 In 2016, a study showed that clove oil could be used to help with the pain.

-When clove is used inside the mouth, people often get sore or swollen gums, bleeding, and mouth irritation before using clove, people with liver disease, a weak immune system, allergies, or a problem with how their blood clots or bleeds should talk to their doctor.
+When clove is used inside the mouth, people often get sore or swollen gums, bleeding, and mouth irritation before using clove, people with liver disease, a weak immune system, allergies, or a problem with how their blood clots or bleeds should talk to their dentist.

 How Often Should A Toothbrush Be Changed?

 The American Dental Association (ADA) says that to maintain good oral hygiene, you should brush your teeth twice a day with fluoride toothpaste and clean between your teeth daily.
 It’s essential to change your toothbrush often.

 The American Dental Association says you should replace your toothbrush every three to four months, or more often if the bristles get tangled or frayed.
 The less valuable a toothbrush is as a way to clean your teeth, the more worn it is.

 Even though research has shown that toothbrushes contain bacteria, the evidence we have so far suggests that these microbes are usually not dangerous to us.